45 BEST Things To Do In Banff In Winter

 Enjoy the SnowDays Festival

-SnowDays is a fun annual festival in Banff that will take place between Jan 19 – Feb 4, 2024.
-This 12-day long event is where ice carvers head for Downtown Banff and work their magic.
+SnowDays is a fun annual festival in Banff that will take place from January 17 to February 2, 2025.
+This winter event involves talented ice and snow carvers heading to Downtown Banff to work their magic.
+Their work is typically displayed to the public on Bear Street.

 Not Quite in Banff – But Close!